bluecube/ender3v2/README.md

 - Temperature controlled fan for the electronics
 - LED bar on the gantry
 - Webcam
+- Concrete paver as a base
+- No display, ethernet only

 ## Mods in progress
 - Cable chains